ranisaini0131/Chai_Aur_React/readme.md

 =>It allows us to make custom tags.
 Rules:=

-1. componenets extension should be .jsx
+1. components extension should be .jsx
 2. Componenet name should be start from capital letter.
 3. JSX will return only one element, so [<></>] called fragments used, inside this other elements used.